I was in an awesome mood.

 We focus too much on endings.
 The curtain drops, the audience leaves, and the actors go to an after party.

-Yes, part of that scenario will play out this fall.
-Except, instead of an after party, he and I are going to Cocoa Beans.
+Yes, that scenario will play out this fall.
+Except, instead of an after party, my former husband and I are going to Cocoa Beans.